MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/hidesubsequentdialogs-function.md

 ms.prod: "dynamics-nav-2017"
 ---
 # HideSubsequentDialogs Function
-Specifies whether to hide dialogs l on dialog type variables other than the t the Dialog.OPEN function call . called [SuppressChildDialog].
-When this is set to TRUE, any subsequent call to dialog.open, update, close not related to this window would be ignored.
+Specifies whether to hide dialogs that are not instantiated by this dialog variable.
+When this is set to **true**, any calls to dialog functions (OPEN, UPDATE, and CLOSE) on other dialog variables are ignored, and the dialogs will not appear in the user interface.

 ```
 [IsHideSubsequentDialogs := ]Dialog.HIDESUBSEQUENTDIALOGS([SetHideSubsequentDialogs])